Agave multifilifera

 Agave multifilifera is related to A. filifera and also has chalky white markings on the leaves but with more curling white hairs on the leaf edges.

 Agave multifilifera is related to A. filifera and also has chalky white markings on the leaves but with more curling white hairs on the leaf edges forming impressive rosettes.
 It forms medium-sized to large rosettes up to 3 feet tall and wide.
 It hails from the Mexican states of Chihuahua, Durango, and Sinaloa at high elevations.
+Potentially hardy in coastal BC in sharp drainage and protected from rain.

-Common Name: Chahuiqui Century Plant
+Common Name: Chahuiqui Centery Plant

 Family: Asparagaceae (The Asparagus Family)